 The Dodge Ram is a popular brand amongst contractors and the agricultural community, who require a tough and reliable truck for their everyday work requirements.

 The only way to stop or mitigate the shimmy is to slow down, or pull over and stop.
 What if the driver is negotiating a major, fast-moving, multi-lane highway where slowing down or stopping is not an option?

 The defective products lawsuit is the second amended complaint that was filed this past August by four Dodge Ram owners who have experienced similar instances of “death-wobble,” as seen above, with their vehicles.
 The complaint holds that the tie-rod ball studs in the affected vehicles are too weak to withstand even normal use.
 It should be noted that the Dodge Ram brand is marketed as a tough and robust product capable of withstanding the rigors of daily, heavy-duty use.

 In its November 13th rebuttal of the Chrysler Dodge Ram Recalls lawsuit, the defendant listed no fewer than 17 arguments as to why all 11 complaints in the lawsuit don’t hold water.
 It is unclear if any members of the Chrysler legal team, or principals of the company defending the lawsuit, have ever experienced the “death-wobble” themselves.

 The case is Shaun Sater et al. v.
-Chrysler Group LLC, Case No. 5:14-cv-00700, US District Court for the Central District of California.
+Chrysler Group LLC, case number 5:14-cv-00700, in the US District Court for the Central District of California.